My approach to remote teaching

 CAMERA 3: A closer view of the left hand to accentuate the details of proper fingering technique.

 CAMERA 4: The sheet music view.
-Digital sheet music where I make notes and insert fingerings specific to the lesson and student.
+Where I make notes and insert fingerings specific to the lesson and student.

 Multiple camera angles allow for closer attention to detail than is always possible during in-person lessons.

 Musicians care about sound.
 I care about sound A LOT.
-My remote set-up uses careful microphone placement and selection to ensure that students hear the best I have to offer.
+My remote set-up includes careful microphone placement to ensure that students hear the best I have to offer.

 Well organized lessons and carefully structured, individual learning plans are the keys to efficient musical growth.
-Historical pedagogy research and a modern problem-solving approach.
+Historical pedagogy mixed with a modern problem-solving approach.